okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/guide.md

 * **Client ID**: From the **General** tab of your app integration, save the generated **Client ID** value.
 * **Issuer**: The [issuer](/docs/guides/oie-embedded-common-download-setup-app/nodejs/main/#issuer) is the authorization server.
 Use `https://${yourOktaDomain}/oauth2/default` as the issuer for your app if you're using the Okta Developer Edition org.
 See [Issuer configuration](/docs/guides/oie-embedded-common-download-setup-app/nodejs/main/#issuer) if you want to use another Okta custom authorization server.

-## Build the Vue.js app
+## Integrate the SIW with your SPA app

-Build your Vue.js app by integrating the Okta libraries:
+Integrate the SIW to your Vue.js app to add Okta authentication:

  * [Create a new Vue.js app](#create-a-new-vue-js-app)(optional): Create a new simple Vue.js app if you don't have an existing app.
  * [Install dependencies](#install-dependencies): Install the Okta libraries for the integration.
- * [Create Okta instances](#create-okta-instances): Create the Okta auth and SIW instances to be used in your app.
- * [Create a SIW wrapper](#create-a-siw-wrapper): Create a wrapper for the Sign-In Widget to be rendered as a Vue.js component.
+ * [Load the Sign-In Widget](#load-the-sign-in-widget): Create the Sign-In Widget instance and a wrapper for the SIW to be rendered as a Vue.js component.
  * [Create routes](#create-routes): Create the routes for your app.
  * [Connect the routes](#connect-the-routes): Connect your routes to the appropriate components.